runonbitcoin/nimble/README.md

 reader.close()
 ```

+There are asynchronous versions of the more expensive functions so check the functions directory.

 ## Using on testnet

 Testnet mode must be enabled to correctly generate private keys and addresses on testnet and STN.